frederickm13/frederickm13.github.io/_posts/2020-03-01-Serialization-With-SystemTextJson.md

 ---
-title: Comparing the Performance of System.Text.Json and Newtonsoft.Json in .NET
+title: Comparing the Performance of System.Text.Json and Newtonsoft.Json in .NET Core
 layout: Post
 date:  2020-03-01 -0600
 external: LinkedIn
 sourceurl: https://www.linkedin.com/pulse/comparing-performance-systemtextjson-newtonsoftjson-net-mccollum
 excerpt: Are you curious about the performance of the new System.Text.Json API in .NET?
-tags: [Programming]
+tags: [Programming, C#, .NET, ASP.NET, dotnet, dotnetcore, Development, database, JSON, Performance]
 type: article
 ---